 Upon the occurrence of a Change of Control (as such term is defined in the Indenture for the Series B Exchange Notes), EchoStar will be, provided certain conditions are met, required to make an offer to each holder of Series B Exchange Notes to repurchase all or any portion of such holder's Series B Exchange Notes at a cash purchase price equal to 101% of the principal amount thereof, plus accrued and unpaid interest thereon to the date of repurchase.
-In addition, upon the occurrence of an certain events, EchoStar will be, provided certain conditions are met, required to make an offer to repurchase one-half of all outstanding Series B Exchange Notes at a cash purchase price of 101% of the aggregate principal amount thereof, together with accrued and unpaid interest thereon to the date of purchase.
+In addition, upon the occurrence of certain events, EchoStar will be, provided certain conditions are met, required to make an offer to repurchase one-half of all outstanding Series B Exchange Notes at a cash purchase.
 The holders of the Series B Preferred Stock are entitled to certain registration rights pursuant to a Registration Rights Agreement.